Social Engineering Attacks and How to Defend Yourself

 Defenses and Pitfalls in Practice

 Defending against social engineering requires both technical and human measures.
 Always verify the identity of anyone making a suspicious request, and make it an absolute rule never to share passwords over the phone or by email.
 Within organizations, regular security education and simulated phishing exercises are effective.
 A common pitfall is the overconfidence of "our employees are fine."
-When exercises are conducted, even employees in the IT department are reported to fall for sophisticated attacks.
-If you use an unguessable random password, it becomes meaningless even when an attacker tries to extract a "password hint."security awareness training books (Amazon) are also helpful for strengthening an organization's defenses.
+Even employees in the IT department can fall for a sufficiently well-crafted attack.
+If you use an unguessable random password, it becomes meaningless even when an attacker tries to extract a "password hint."

 Was this article helpful?